MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

 Definitions include:

 - One file for model definition.
-- One file for all relationships in the model.
+- One file for *all* relationships in the model.
-- One file for each culture linguistic schema.
-- One file for each translation (in CSV format) along side culture linguistic schema.
+- One file for *each* culture linguistic schema.
-- One file for each perspective.
+- One file for *each* perspective.
-- One file for each role.
+- One file for *each* role.
-- One file for each table.
+- One file for *each* table.
 - All inner metadata properties of tables (Column, Hierarchies, Partitions,…)  metadata lives in the parent table TMD file.

 ## TMDL language